dan1elt0m/sadel/README.md

 # Sadel

 Sadel is a helper class for upserting records with [SQLModel](https://sqlmodel.tiangolo.com/).
-    Sadel combines SQLAlchemy ('sa') and SQLmodel ('del'), and in Danish, 'sadel' means 'saddle,' symbolizing taking over the burden of managing upserts."
+    Sadel combines SQLAlchemy ('sa') and SQLmodel ('del'), and in Danish, 'sadel' means 'saddle' symbolizing taking over the burden of managing upserts."

 ### Installation
 ```bash